-There has been a lot of questions on my Couchsurfing community by Kenyan locals and travelers on the best places to try local Kenyan food.
+There has been a lot of questions on my Couchsurfing community by Kenyan locals and travellers on the best places to try local Kenyan food.
 So I decided to write an article on it.
 I have been to some of these places and some I am yet to sample their food but I have had great reviews from my friends and colleagues.

 Location: Delta Towers, Westlands.